hansroh/skitai/README.rst

     + o - overwrite

-Registering Event Calls To App and was.g
+App and Method Decorators and was.g
 -----------------------------------------

+Method decorators called automatically when each method is requested in a app.

 .. code:: python